travigd/documentation/http-api/competing-consumers.md

 ---
-title: Competing Consumers
 section: HTTP API
 version: 4.0.2
 ---
+# Competing Consumers
 This document explains how to use HTTP API for setting up and consuming competing consumer subscription groups.
-For an overview on competing consumers and how they relate to other subscription types please see the [overview document]({{site.baseurl}}/introduction/competing-consumers).
+For an overview on competing consumers and how they relate to other subscription types please see the [overview document](~/introduction/competing-consumers.md).

 > [!NOTE]
->
-The Administration UI includes a <em>Competing Consumers</em> section where a user is able to create, update, delete and view subscriptions and their statuses.
+> The Administration UI includes a <em>Competing Consumers</em> section where a user is able to create, update, delete and view subscriptions and their statuses.

 ## Creating a Persistent Subscription

 Before interacting with a subscription group, you need to create one.
 You will receive an error if you attempt to create a subscription group more than once.
-This requires [admin permissions]({{site.baseurl}}/server/access-control-lists).
+This requires [admin permissions](~/server/access-control-lists.md).

 | URI                                           | Supported Content Types | Method |
 | --------------------------------------------- | ----------------------- | ------ |